tmchilvers/trip-planner/README.md

 For my vacations, I often times create a trip outline with Google Sheets.
 These are rough calendar outlines with every event *manually* inputted and adjusted to fit into the calendar - way too slow and tedious!
 <br><br>

-While there are many great vacation planners online, I wanted to focus on two qualities for my trip planner:
+While there are many great vacation planners online, I wanted to focus on two qualities for my own trip planner:
 <br><p align="center">
   <ins><b>Automated</ins></b> and <ins><b>Dynamic</ins></b> Calendar & Finance Functionality
 </p>